analogdevicesinc/ai8x-synthesis/README.md

 ### Embedded Software Development Kit (MSDK)

-The Software Development Kit (MSDK) for MAX78000 and MAX78002 is used to compile, flash, and debug the output of the *ai8x-synthesis* (“izer”) tool.
+The Software Development Kit (MSDK) for the MAX78000 and MAX78002 is used to compile, flash, and debug the output of the *ai8x-synthesis* (“izer”) tool.
 It also enables general software development for the microcontroller cores of the MAX78000 and MAX78002.
 It consists of the following components:

 * Peripheral Drivers
 * Board Support Packages (BSPs)